A–Z Council services and facilities

 What it will mean for Kāpiti

-The Three Waters Reform Programme will significantly change the way critical water infrastructure and services are delivered in our district.
+The Three Waters Reform Programme will significantly change the way critical water services are delivered in our district.

 In Kāpiti we've invested a lot in our water management, security and infrastructure for our community and the environment.
 Find out how our water supply works in Kāpiti.

 Our water-related assets together have a value of $384.4 million (30 June 2022), which is 36 percent of Council’s total assets.

-The establishment of four publicly owned water service entities will effectively remove our responsibility for maintaining critical water infrastructure and services.
-Control over these assets and services will be transferred to Entity C. As the new entity will require a skilled and capable workforce, it also means a portion of our people will transfer their employment over to the new entity on 1 July 2024.
+The establishment of publicly owned water service entities will effectively remove our responsibility for maintaining critical water infrastructure and services.
+Control over these assets and services will be transferred to Entity G. As the new entity will require a skilled and capable workforce, it also means a portion of our people will transfer their employment over to the new entity by 1 July 2026.

 Currently, local residents pay for three waters through their rates.
 Most properties in Kāpiti have water meters, and are charged for the water they use.
 Water rates help pay for water collection and treatment facilities, our water supply network (eg, fixing, upgrading and replacing pipes) and water conservation measures.

 As further taxpayer funding has not been committed, it's likely that Kāpiti residents will subsidise future investment in other districts where there is an infrastructure deficit.